active-interest/seo-ultimate/readme.txt

 	* Determine which of your webpages Google most strongly associates with the keywords you specify.
 	* Use the information to determine ideal targets for incoming links or ideal sources of outgoing links.

-* **Deeplink Juggernaut** -- UPDATED in Version 3.2
+* **Deeplink Juggernaut** -- UPDATED in Version 3.8
-	* Automatically link phrases in your posts/pages to given URLs.
+	* Automatically link phrases in your posts/pages to other posts/pages or to custom URLs.
 	* Use the power of anchor text to boost your internal ranking SEO paradigm.
 	* Control the maximum number of autolinks added to each post/page.
 	* Apply the nofollow attribute on a per-link basis.
 (Perfect for automatic affiliate links.)